 Data management

-B-011: Updates on brainstorming - Data handling policy (Marc Lecoultre, MLLab.ai)
+B-011: Updates on brainstorming - Data handling policy (Marc Lecoultre, Business Investigation)

 This document proposes a preliminary outline of the data handling policy.
 Health data is one of the most valuable and sensitive types of data.
 Handling this kind of data is often associated with a strict and factual framework defined by data protection laws but may also involve emotional aspects; it is about biometric data that defines each of us, who we are, and how we have lived.
 It is important to set a strict data policy which will ensure confidence in FG-AI4H not only among contributors, but across all stakeholders.
 There are two major issues that the data handling policy should address: a) compliance with regulations dealing with the use of personal health data; and b) non-disclosure of the test datasets held by FG-AI4H for the purpose of model evaluation.